sksizer/dat490/website/content/demographic_analysis.md

 ### Demographic Features Used

-The analysis uses 26 demographic features from the BRFSS dataset, divided into two categories:
+The analysis uses 16 carefully selected demographic features from the BRFSS dataset:

-#### Direct Demographic Variables (13 features)
+#### Direct Demographic Variables (11 features)
 - `MARITAL` - Marital Status
 - `EDUCA` - Education Level
 - `RENTHOM1` - Own or Rent Home
 - `NUMHHOL4` - Number of Adults in Household
 - `NUMPHON4` - Number of Cell Phones